weaverdgb/weaver-sdk-js/.github/PULL_REQUEST_TEMPLATE.md

+Please enter a short description of the changes, and why they are required and/or desirable:

+...

 Please ensure the following boxes are checked before filing a pull request:

 - [ ] The automated build passes on the branch this pull request is from